keblu/WebSite/content/home/about.md

 # Biography

-I am currently pursuing a joint PhD in Finance at the University of Neuchatel and Vrije Universiteit Brussel with a focus on modeling latent variables in economics and finance under the care of Prof. David Ardia and Prof. Kris Boudt.
-More specifically, my thesis focus on the modeling of latent state in volatility via Markov-switching GARCH model and the use of textual sentiment measure to forecast economic and financial variables.
+I am currently pursuing a joint Ph.D. in Finance at the University of Neuchatel and Vrije Universiteit Brussel with a focus on modeling latent variables in economics and finance under the care of Prof. David Ardia and Prof. Kris Boudt.
+More specifically, my thesis focuses on the modeling of latent state in volatility via Markov-switching GARCH model and the use of textual sentiment measure to forecast economic and financial variables.

-Before pursuing a PhD in Finance I did a Bachelor and an MBA in Finance at Laval University.
-I also worked at Lakeroad asset management as a quantitative analyst focusing on enhancing the portfolio risk/return profile before ultimatly deciding on enhancing myself as a scientific researcher via a PhD.
+Before pursuing a Ph.D. in finance I did a Bachelor and an MBA in Finance at Laval University.
+I also worked at Lakeroad asset management as a quantitative analyst focusing on enhancing the portfolio risk/return profile before ultimately deciding on improving myself as a scientific researcher via a Ph.D.

-I always invested myself into computer programming from a young age.
-I now mainly focus on the R statistical language and I am a propenant of open source software and reproducable research.
-I authors and co-author several R package including the MSGARCH, NSE, and Sentometrics package.
+I always invested myself in computer programming from a young age.
+I now mainly focus on the R statistical language, and I am a proponent of open source software and reproducible research.
+I am the author and co-author several R packages including the MSGARCH, NSE, and Sentometrics package.

 When I am not doing research or side project, I indulge myself in books from a wide variety of class such as financial history, biography, psychology, and sci-fi.